Star Trek: Picard season 2: Streaming and broadcast

 The season premiered on March 3, 2022, on Paramount+ in the United States, and ran for 10 episodes until May 5.
 Each episode was broadcast in Canada by Bell Media on the same day as the U.S., on the specialty channels CTV Sci-Fi Channel (English) and Z (French) before streaming on Crave.
-Amazon Prime Video streamed the episodes within 24 hours of their U.S. release in over 200 other countries and territories.
+Amazon Prime Video released each episode within 24 hours of its U.S. debut in over 200 other countries and territories.
 In February 2023, Paramount made a new deal with Prime Video for the series' international streaming rights.
 This allowed the season to be added to Paramount+ in some other countries in addition to remaining on Prime Video.
+In August 2023, Star Trek content was removed from Crave and the season began streaming in Canada on Paramount+ instead.
+The series would continue to be broadcast on CTV Sci-Fi and be available on CTV.ca and the CTV app.

 Home media

 The season was released on DVD, Blu-Ray, and Limited Edition Steelbook formats in the U.S. on October 4, 2022.
 The release includes all 10 episodes, as well as deleted scenes, a gag reel, and behind-the-scenes featurettes on the creation and design of the USS Stargazer, the making of the Chateau Picard sets, the season's props, Q's storyline with de Lancie, and the season's new prosthetics for the Borg Queen.
+On September 5, 2023, a box set featuring the complete series and over seven hours of special features was released, while a 54-disc Blu-ray "Picard Legacy Collection" that includes this series was released on November 7.